Stanleeeeee/GlobalWeather-ReactRedux-Capstone/README.md

 ### Deployment

-I have used Netlify for deploying this project.
+I have used Gh-page for deploying this project.

 ## Authors